MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-predictive-lead-scoring.md

 **When preview is enabled**

-1. Go to the predictive lead scoring configuration page and select **Edit fields**.
+1. Go to the predictive lead scoring configuration page, and select **Edit fields**.

 2. Perform Steps 6 to 9 from [Generate custom defined model](#generate-custom-defined-model).

 **When preview is not enabled**

-1. Go to the predictive lead scoring configuration page and select **Retrain model**.
+1. Go to the predictive lead scoring configuration page, and select **Retrain model**.

-    The application starts generating a model and a notification is displayed on the screen.
+    The application starts generating a model, and a notification is displayed on the screen.

     > [!div class="mx-imgBorder"]
     > ![Model training notification](media/si-admin-predictive-lead-scoring-model-training-notification.png "Model training notification")